woodfrog/floor-sp/README.md

 ### 3. Sequential room-wise shortest path
 We devise **the room-wise coordinate descent strategy (sequential room-wise shortest path)** to optimize room structures for the floorplan. (details are in `./floor-sp/utils/floorplan_utils/`)

-**Room-wise coordinate descent** solves the **room-aware floorplan reconstruction**, an energy minimization problem, by using dynamic programming as the solver.
+**Room-wise coordinate descent** solves the **room-aware floorplan reconstruction**, an energy minimization problem, by using a shortest path algorithm as the solver.
 The paper [Piecewise Planar and Compact Floorplan Reconstruction from Images](https://dl.acm.org/citation.cfm?id=2679884) [1] uses shortest path algorithm to find an optimal global floorplan (actually an outer-most boundary) for an indoor space.
 Following this idea, our room-wise coordinate descent runs shortest path algorithm iteratively to solve the optimal per-room structure.
 The rooms are processed sequentially and there could be multiple rounds of optimization just as in traditional coordinate descent.

 The energy minimization problem is established using room instance segmentations, room corner likelihood maps and room edge likelihood maps that we generated in previous parts of Floor-SP. **`./floor-sp/mains/extract_floorplan.py` is the script for running room-wise coordinate descent, together with room merging and the final visualization**.
 The algorithm related code can be found in `./floor-sp/utils/floorplan_utils`.